 - The level of seniority depicts the days of the notice period because high seniority means more days to be completed and vice-versa.

-- The authority of the organization may take legal action against the employee not serving the notice period in India.
+- The authority of the organization may take legal action against the employee for not serving the notice period in India.

 - There are certain significant restrictions on the organization and the employer against forcing any level of employee to serve a specific notice period unless there is a written contract between the two parties with any clause mentioning the same.